 The Service Design Academy offers a range of Introductory Level Courses in Service Design including a PDA (Professional Development Award) in Service Design, accredited Units in service design disciplines and high energy two-day boot camps that will give you a whistle-stop tour of the tools as you put your learning into practice straight away with a live project brief.

-This course is a basic, introductory level, there is no assessment but we do encourage you to reflect on your learning throughout the two days.
+This course is a basic, introductory level, there is no assessment but we do encourage you to reflect on your learning throughout the 3 days.

 You will receive a College Certificate.

 - This course is delivered on site at Dundee & Angus College.

 - The course runs from 9.30 am to 5.00 pm, refreshments and lunch are provided.

 - You will receive a course workbook and access to an online boot camp resource including videos.

 - You can join the Service Design Academy online community for future support from tutors and peers.

 You can access fees and funding information here.